 Tiefo-D was studied by Kerstin Winkelmann in her German-language dissertation (1998), based on fieldwork 1990-94.
 It covers phonology, morphology, and some basics of syntax, and has a mid-sized lexicon as an appendix.
 In addition to Daramandougou, she also did survey work on Tiefo-N in both Noumoudara and Nyafogo, and included grammar and lexicon notes on them in her work.
 She observed that Tiefo-N informants, especially in Nyafogo, were semi-speakers who struggled to produce plurals of nouns, and from whom only portions of verb paradigms could be elicited.

 In 2012 we discovered that competent informants were still present in Nyafogo, and we began emergency salvage fieldwork.
 This was initially carried out by Abbie Hantgan.
 We also found that a Burkinabé linguistics student at the University of Ouagadougou, Aminata Ouattara, was also working on Tiefo-N. She is an ethnic Tiefo but not a native speaker.
 There were some hitches in the fieldwork due to Hantgan's departure for a post-doc at SOAS in January 2013, and Ouattara's taking a year off to work for an NGO.
-In August 2016 Jeffrey Heath and Ouattara teamed up to do intensive work with the last two fluent Tiefo-N speakers at our base in Bobo Dioulasso, and they plan two more weeks in October 2016.
-Ouattara will carry on after than.
-She is writing a masters-2 thesis on the language and plans a doctoral thesis later.
+In 2016 Heath and Ouattara teamed up to do intensive work with the last two fluent Tiefo-N speakers at our base in Bobo Dioulasso with some trips to Nyafogo village.
+See links below for references.
+Ouattara defended her master’s thesis on Tiefo-N in early 2019.